 Here are the classes we offered:

 Wood Pumpkins: This darling idea came from one of my favorite craft bloggers Simply Kierste.
 You can check out her blog for all the details and info on how to make these stinkin’ cute pumpkins!
 I had Home Depot cut the wood for me.
 A man from church sanded them and drilled the holes in the top.
 I had a friend have a tree blow over before the class so we used some of the tree limbs for the pumpkin stems.
 Check out Kierste’s blog post for more details.

 Gather Sign: I am lucky to know lots of amazing crafty bloggers and the idea for this project came from Lolly Jane.
-She has a great post with lots more details and she also sells the stencil for the word Gather in her etsy shop.
+She has a great post with lots more details.
 We had the wooden pieces assembled that night and the women just painted them and stenciled.
 I used BBFrosch Chalky Powder which can be added to any paint to make it into chalk paint!
 It’s so great.
-You can buy that from Lolly Jane’s etsy shop too.
 This was my favorite project!

 Advent Calender: This was an inexpensive project that was a big hit.
 One of the members of our committee had made one before so we just copied hers.
 There were little paper envelopes and inside of each envelope was a fun activity for the family to do together leading up to Christmas.
 The women cut out the paper and assembled it that evening.